This site is temporarily down for routine maintenance

-……was formed to help Vermonters transition from the Petroleum Age to the Solar Age by assisting in building independent power systems for the building site, existing home, or camp far from the last power pole.
-If installation of grid power exceeds $15,000, you may want to install your own off-grid solar power system with equivalent performance to grid power and may be able to operate the system for less total cost than installing and buying grid power.
+was formed to help Vermonters transition from the Petroleum Age to the Solar Age by assisting in building independent power systems for the building site, existing home, or camp far from the last power pole.
+If installation of grid power exceeds $5000, you can install your own solar power system with equivalent performance to grid power and operate the system for less cost than installing and buying grid power.
 Some advantages of installing your own off-grid renewable energy system include:

 Solar and Wind